 Our biennial Terrace Town program challenges Dane County classrooms to design and build models of sustainable communities.
 Teachers work in partnership with volunteer "mentors"- architects, planners, and design professionals- to facilitate the students' work over several months.
-The program will occur again in the 2013/14 school year, with culminating events at Monona Terrace on February 28 and March 1.
+The program will culminate with events at Monona Terrace on February 28 (school day) and March 1 (public day).

 Here's what some of the participating teachers had to say:

 “Kids of all levels and abilities can be involved.
 Really builds class cohesiveness, teamwork, problem solving and compromising skills.”